-DENF 1510 Biomedical Science Core

-The course is designed to present foundational knowledge starting with biochemical building blocks and proceeding to the cell and tissue levels.
+DENF 1510 Biomedical Science Core 5.0 cr The course is designed to present foundational knowledge starting with biochemical building blocks and proceeding to the cell and tissue levels.
 The course will integrate biochemistry, general histology, anatomy, and physiology.

-DENF 1511 Oral Biology I

-The course is designed to present a roadmap of the oral cavity, looking at a broad integrated view of the oral anatomy, oral histology, saliva, clinical and oral immunology, embryology, and oral microbiology.
+DENF 1511 Oral Biology I 4.0 cr The course is designed to present a roadmap of the oral cavity, looking at a broad integrated view of the oral anatomy, oral histology, saliva, clinical and oral immunology, embryology, and oral microbiology.

-DENS 1512 Head and Neck Anatomy

-The course will be lecture and dissection of the head and neck region with an emphasis upon the acquisition of critical knowledge for a practicing dentist.
+DENS 1512 4.0 cr Head and Neck Anatomy The course will be lecture and dissection of the head and neck region with an emphasis upon the acquisition of critical knowledge for a practicing dentist.
 Course Fee \$500.

-DENS 1513 Human Biology

-This course integrates the anatomy, histology, and physiology of the major system of the human body and how these topics interrelate in a healthy individual.
+DENS 1513 Human Biology This course integrates the anatomy, histology, and physiology of the major system of the human body and how these topics interrelate in a healthy individual.

-DENS 1514 Oral Biology II

-This course provides in-depth information on oral histology and the tempromandibular joint.
+DENS 1514 2.0 cr Oral Biology II This course provides in-depth information on oral histology and the temporomandibular joint.

-DENF 1543 Clinical Applications I

-The course is designed to be a small group learning opportunity for student to correlate topics presented in the Biomedical Science Core and Oral Biology I course as well as other dental courses, through case based discussions and projects
+DENF 1543 Clinical Applications I 2.5 cr The course is designed to be a small group learning opportunity for student to correlate topics presented in the Biomedical Science Core and Oral Biology I course as well as other dental courses, through case-based discussions and projects

-DENS 1544 Clinical Applications II

-The course is designed to be a small group learning opportunity for student's to correlate topics presented in Head and Neck Anatomy, Neurosciences, Human Biology and Oral Biology II as well as other dental courses, through case-based discussions and projects.
+DENS 1544 Clinical Applications II 2.5 cr The course is designed to be a small group learning opportunity for students to correlate topics presented in Head and Neck Anatomy, Neurosciences, Human Biology and Oral Biology II as well as other dental courses, through case-based discussions and projects.

-DENU 1561 Principles of Pharmacology
+DENU 1561 Principles of Pharmacology 1.0 cr